 The setting doesn't apply to Google products, including mobile apps, such as the following

-- Gmail, Contacts (on Android), Inbox, Hangouts, and other Google mobile apps
+- Gmail, Contacts (on Android), Inbox, Meet, and other Google mobile apps

 - iOS Mail and iOS Contacts using Google Sync (when enrolled on an iOS device through Add Account Exchange)